QUIZ YOURSELF ON "WAS" VS. "WERE"!

 Words nearby bubonic plague

-notes for bubonic plague
+Example sentences from the Web for bubonic plague